SeasideSt/Seaside-Legacy30/repository/Javascript-Core.package/JSCall.class/README.md

-I represent a function call or method invokation to the decorated object.
+I represent a function call or method invocation to the decorated object.